Randomized Hamiltonian Monte Carlo as Scaling Limit of the Bouncy Particle Sampler and Dimension-Free Convergence Rates: Main results

 Moreover, for every $f\in L_0^{2}(\pi)$ and $t\ge 0$, we have

 where $C=\frac{ac+b^2+2\sqrt{ac b^2}}{ac-b^2}$. \end{theorem}

+\begin{remark} Although \eqref{eq:hypoco_rate} only implies variance bounds for functions in $H^1$, we are able to extend this to functions in $L^2(\pi)$ in the second half of the proof of Theorem ~\ref{thm:hypoco}, given in Section~\ref{sec:h1tol2}.
+As our rates are the same as in Theorem \ref{thm:Wasserstein}, the optimal choice of $\alpha$ can be done as discussed in Remark \ref{rem:optimalpha}.

-\begin{remark} Since the first-coordinate process of BPS converges to RHMC, whose mixing we established above, in the natural time-scale the computational cost of running BPS for one time unit serves as a proxy for its algorithmic complexity.
+Since the first-coordinate process of BPS converges to RHMC, whose mixing we established above, in the natural time-scale the computational cost of running BPS for one time unit serves as a proxy for its algorithmic complexity.
 This cost is proportional to the number of total events per time unit, including bounces and refreshments.
 Proposition \ref{proposition:BPSexpectednbofbounces} shows that the expected number of bounces per unit time under Assumption \ref{ass:hypoco} is at least $\frac{\sqrt{m(d-1/2)}}{2\sqrt{\pi}}$, which is much larger than the expected number of refreshments ($\lref$) if the refreshment rate is chosen as recommended by Theorems \ref{thm:Wasserstein} and \ref{thm:hypoco} (as long as $M/m\ll d$ and $\alpha$ is not too close to 1).
 Therefore in these cases it is justified to choose $\lref$ in order to maximize the contraction rate $\mu$ of the limiting RHMC process.

-Since each bounce has a computational cost of order $O(1)$ per gradient evaluation, our results suggests that BPS scales like $O(d^{1/2})$ in gradient evaluations under our assumptions.
-This is the scaling observed in the simulations presented in the next section.
-It should be noted that this scaling could be quite different for strongly dependent targets.
+Since each bounce has a computational cost of order $O(1)$ in terms of gradient evaluations, our results suggests that BPS scales like $O(d^{1/2})$ in gradient evaluations under our assumptions.
+This is the scaling observed in the simulations presented in the next section. \end{remark} \begin{remark} We state here the rates for RHMC obtained by \cite{andrieu2018hypercoercivity} and \cite{lu2020explicit} under the same set of assumptions on the potential, i.e. $m I_d \preceq \grad^2 U(\mathbf{x})\preceq M I_d$.
+Both papers show $L^2$ bounds of the form